whipper-team/whipper/README.md

 [![GitHub Issues](https://img.shields.io/github/issues/whipper-team/whipper.svg)](https://github.com/whipper-team/whipper/issues)
 [![GitHub contributors](https://img.shields.io/github/contributors/whipper-team/whipper.svg)](https://github.com/whipper-team/whipper/graphs/contributors)

 Whipper is a Python 2.7 CD-DA ripper based on the [morituri project](https://github.com/thomasvs/morituri) (_CDDA ripper for *nix systems aiming for accuracy over speed_).
-It enhances morituri which development seems to have halted merging old ignored pull requests, improving it with bugfixes and new features.
+It started just as a fork of morituri - which development seems to have halted - merging old ignored pull requests, improving it with bugfixes and new features.
+Nowadays whipper's codebase diverges significantly from morituri's one.

 Whipper is currently developed and tested _only_ on Linux distributions but _may_ work fine on other *nix OSes too.

 In order to track whipper's latest changes it's advised to check its commit history (README and [CHANGELOG](#changelog) files may not be comprehensive).

+We've nearly completed porting the codebase to Python 3 (Python 2 won't be supported anymore in future releases).
+If you would like to follow the progress of the port e/o help us with it, please check [pull request #411](https://github.com/whipper-team/whipper/pull/411).

 ## Table of content